-Hey, it’s a Leonard Cohen album.
+Hey, it’s my Leonard Cohen album.

 Leonard Cohen is a Canadian singer/songwriter known for such hits as “Bird on a Wire.”
 A number of other artists have also recorded his songs, including Neil Diamond, Diana Ross, and Joe Cocker.

-Hello?
-It’s the Muzak Corporation—they want their record back.
+Nope.
+Probably the Muzak Corporation—they want their record back.

 The Muzak Corporation is a privately held company based in South Carolina.
 It specializes in providing music to businesses, piping music into offices, lobbies, and elevators the world over.
 The corporation boasts it has 350,000 clients.

 A reference to the series of Star Wars movies, in which Darth Vader tempts Luke Skywalker to join him on the “dark side of the Force.”

 Cross Your Heart is a brand of bra manufactured by Playtex.